Diana was a member of the Royal Horticultural Society. She & her family all love gardening. She enjoys photographing & painting plants too.

-Lily of the Valley is a popular garden plant, known for its sweetly scented flowers in late Spring, and for its ground-covering abilities in shady locations.
+Lily-of-the-Valley is a popular garden plant, known for its sweetly scented flowers in late Spring, and for its ground-covering abilities in shady locations.

-Lily of the Valley contains about 20 poisonous glycosides, including convalatoxin, convalarin, convalamarin, and saponins.
+It contains about 20 poisonous glycosides, including convalatoxin, convalarin, convalamarin, and saponins.

 All parts of the lily of the valley, including the berries, are highly toxic.

-Strong headache, nausea, vomiting, slow Irregular heart beat and pulse, usually accompanied by mental confusion.
+Strong headache, nausea, vomiting, slow Irregular heartbeat and pulse, usually accompanied by mental confusion.

 Do not make the person vomit.
-Get medical help immediately because the heart symptoms could be fatal
+Get medical help immediately because the heart symptoms could be fatal.

 Digitalis or Foxglove is Summer flowering

 Foxglove contains digitoxin - one of several cardiac glycosides in the plant—which is extremely toxic to humans and some animals and can cause death.

-Poisonous Parts: All parts of Digitalis are poisonous, including leaves, flowers and seeds
+Poisonous Parts: All parts of Digitalis are poisonous, including leaves, flowers and seeds.

 Treatment of Digitalis Poisoning: In an emergency, assist breathing as needed and get professional medical help.

-Poison Ivy Can Cause a Severe Allergic Reaction, but Is Seldom Fatal
+Poison Ivy Can Cause A Severe Allergic Reaction, But Is Seldom Fatal

 Poison ivy is a very common plant in America (although rare in Europe), and most people are allergic to it.